n-niewiadowska/react-todo-list/README.md

 The app is divided into three sections - types of tasks: urgent, daily and other tasks.
 User doesn't have to delete one when it's done, which is helpful especially with daily task.
 They can push *done!* button to cross it out, but it remains on the list.
 Delete button deletes added task completely.

+This project was bootstrapped with `create-react-app` and can be run with `npm start`.

 ### Learnings
 - functions
 - React